1 Day de Carné Twin Rivers Explorer Kayaking Adventure on the Nam Ou and Mekong Rivers

 The Experience

 Following a safety briefing, the adventure begins as you paddle downstream on the tranquil Nam Ou River.
-You’ll kayak approximately 22 km, taking in dramatic limestone karst cliffs, landscapes, sacred cultural sites, and exotic river scenery that few visitors ever witness or experience from the water.
+You’ll kayak approximately 22 km, taking in dramatic limestone karst cliffs, historical, sacred sites, rich cultural heritage, and lush river scenery, that few visitors ever witness or experience from the water.

 Along the way, you’ll stop for a relaxed lunch on a sandy beach, set beneath the dramatic 330-metre vertical limestone cliffs of Pha Hung—a truly breathtaking experience, at the confluence of the Nam Ou and Mekong Rivers .